soarlab/maline/README.md

 # Installation

-**maline** was developed under Ubuntu 12.04.3 LTS.
+**maline** has been developed under Ubuntu 12.04.3 LTS.
 It is very likely it will work under other POSIX systems too (GNU/Linux and Mac alike).
-The Android version we tested **maline** with is Android 4.4.2 (API version 19), which is assumed throughout the readme.
+The Android version we tested **maline** with is Android 4.4.3 (API version 19), which is assumed throughout the readme.

 **maline** is a collection of Bash and Python scripts, so no installation is